RAAK/node-semanticSwitch/README.md

             console.log ( 'This will be executed' );
         } )
         .Default ( function () {
-            console.log ( 'This will only be executed if non of the predicates match' );
+            console.log ( 'This will only be executed if none of the predicates match' );
         } );